Washington Warrior Invite NIETOC Bid

 PF Debate Paradigm List

-Debate started changing dramatically in the late 70's and I was in the first wave of spread 1.0, almost laughable when compared to today's spread on the circuit and collegiate level.
-I believe spread and K's pushed policy debate to an extreme that did require the creation of Public Forum.
-The speed of today's public forum feels a lot like regional debate in the Dakota's in the 1980's, quick, but nothing close to crazy.
-I am making it somewhat of a personal mission to keep us from tipping over the edge in PF.
+Debate started changing dramatically in the late 70's and I was in the first wave of spread 1.0, almost laughable when compared to today's spread on the circuit level.
+I believe spread and K's pushed policy debate to an extreme that required the creation of PF.
+The speed of today's South Dakota PF feels a lot like 1980's policy debate, quick, but not crazy.
+I am making it a personal mission to keep PF from tipping over the edge.

 I value exceptional speaking and rhetorical excellence.
-I love speakers that can change my perception of issues, speakers who possess a passion for the topic and the activity.
-Instead of droning on like most other speakers on a typical weekend, find a way to be unique and memorable.
-These qualities are not quite as important as research and argumentation in helping me decide a round, but they are often the difference maker in a close round of debate.
-They are also somewhat of a lost art as PF begins to look and sound more like policy.
+I love speakers that can change my perception (the perceived biases we all promise to check at the door) on issues, speakers who possess a passion for the topic and the activity.
+If you find a way to be unique and memorable, you will have a huge advantage over 90% of your competition.
+While speaking skills are not as important as argumentation and evidence in helping me decide a round (the flow is sacrosanct), they are often THE difference maker in close rounds.
+They are also somewhat of a lost art as PF begins to look and sound more like policy -- which is a shame.
+PF's time limits have really bumped up against the rapidly increasing trend to turn PF into Micro Policy 2.0.
+Word economy is at a premium and so is synthesizing the multiple arguments.
+Going line by line in Summary seems to produce diminishing returns.
+In FF, focus on Voters, links and weighting.
+Why do we get to those impacts?

-I occasionally judge LD -- it also has been impacted by the spread/K revolution in many parts of the country.
+I occasionally judge LD -- it also has been impacted by the spread/K revolution.
 I am looking for many of the same skills I'm looking for in PF.
-I appreciate debaters who help me weight the competing values and what should take precedent within a particular resolution.
-I need help connecting philosophy to your connections -- take the time to explain it to me in a clear and persuasive manner.
+I appreciate debaters who help me weigh the competing value/criterions and what should take precedent within a particular resolution.
+Connect your V/C to your contentions.
+Tell me why we should frame the resolution through your V/C instead of your opponents.
+I need help connecting philosophy to your contentions -- take the time to explain it to me in a clear and persuasive manner.
+Don't assume I have a working knowledge of these scholars, because I probably don't.
+If you run K's, make sure they are intellectually honest in how they are linked to the resolution and show me how it connects to the contention debate.
+As a former policy guy, and mainly a PF guy now, I probably may more attention to contention debate than I should.
+It's difficult for me to vote strictly on Philosophy, as I find much of it subjective and contention-level debate should seek to actualize those philosophies.

 I vote on clear narratives, well warranted contentions, and terminalized impacts.
 I will do no work for you in terms of extending arguments through the flow, and I have a hard time voting for arguments that do not evolve throughout the round (don't just tell me to extend an argument from case, tell me why your opponents attack on it is mute and justify me extending it).
 I won't drop teams for being rude but you will make it harder for me to sign my ballot your way.
 Avoid spreading if you can, I'll flow it but it comes down to a quality vs quantity issue for me, make sure the arguments being made are good not plenty.
 Most importantly, please, do not lie, I have no tolerance for it.